lastnameswayne/modal-runner/README.md

 # Modal Runner

 VS Code extension that adds a "Run" button above Modal functions in Python files.
 Clicking it runs the function!
+Useful for easily running functions with -or without parameters.

 [Install from VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=swayne.modal-runner)